Fair Cake-Cutting in Practice

 \item the extent to which agents manipulate those procedures, and

 \item whether agents learn their opponents' preferences and use that information to their advantage. \end{enumerate}

 We consider the most popular cake-cutting procedures and compare their theoretical properties against their real performance in the lab.
-The procedures we consider are: \begin{itemize} \item For 2 agents: symmetric and asymmetric cut-and-choose; \item For 3 agents: Knaster-Banach last diminisher, (a discrete adaptation of) Dubins-Spanier moving knife, and Selfridge-Conway; \item For 4 agents: Knaster-Banach last diminisher, (a discrete adaptation of) Dubins-Spanier moving knife, and Even-Paz. \end{itemize}
+The procedures we consider are: \begin{itemize} \item For 2 agents: symmetric and asymmetric cut-and-choose, and (a discrete adaptation of) Dubins-Spanier moving knife; \item For 3 agents: Knaster-Banach last diminisher, (a discrete adaptation of) Dubins-Spanier moving knife, and Selfridge-Conway; \item For 4 agents: Knaster-Banach last diminisher, (a discrete adaptation of) Dubins-Spanier moving knife, and Even-Paz. \end{itemize}

 These cake-cutting procedures, described in detail in the next section, are well-known in the literature because they all achieve proportional allocations.
-Furthermore, the asymmetric and symmetric cut-and-choose and the Selfridge-Conway procedures are even envy-free.\footnote{We do not include an envy-free procedure for four agents because the only finite one known to date, proposed by \cite{Aziz2015Discrete} in a seminal paper, is too complicated to be implemented in the lab since it requires up to 203 cake cuts.}
+Furthermore, the asymmetric and symmetric cut-and-choose and the Selfridge-Conway procedures are even envy-free.\footnote{We do not include an envy-free procedure for four agents because the only finite ones known to date \citep{Aziz2015Discrete,amanatidis2018improved} require over 100 queries.}

+In our two experiments (henceforth EXP1 and EXP2), 133 and 114 subjects divide cakes in several rounds using the aforementioned procedures.
+The main difference between EXP1 and EXP2 is that in EXP1, subjects divide cakes against automata, who are programmed to act non-strategically, whereas in EXP2 agents divide cakes against real participants, who may act strategically.

-In the experiment, 131 subjects divide 8 cakes using the aforementioned procedures versus automata agents who play truthfully.
-Agents divide each cake 7 times in what we call rounds, during which their opponents' preferences remain constant.
-This gives agents incentives to try to learn their opponents' preferences.
+Each cake is divided 7 times in what we call rounds, during which their opponents' preferences remain constant.
+This gives subjects the opportunity to try to learn their opponents' preferences.
+The reward structure of the experiment is such that subjects are actually incentivized to learn, as they get paid an amount that depends on how much they value their allocated share, i.e. their payoff, at each round.
 In addition, during the final two rounds agents are directly told their opponents' preferences, so that we are able to differentiate between manipulations made to learn the opponents' preferences and those made to directly increase the subjects' immediate payoff.
 Subjects observe which share of the cake they get in each round and the value (in their own eyes) of their opponents' shares.
-This way, subjects can assess the fairness of the allocations received.

-At the end of the experiment, agents complete a questionnaire which asks them to rank the fairness of the division procedures and allows them to give their feedback on their experience with the cake-cutting procedures.
-Agents are also asked which procedure was the fairest and why.